Irreversibility of heat transport and optical non-coherence: an experimental demonstration of the analogy: Discussion

-It is worth to mention that, although this experiment has been carried out with intense light sources, similar results can be obtained at the single photon level.
-The temporal coherence, namely the length of the photon wavepacket, is inversely related to its spectral dispersion.
+It is important to mention that, although this experiment has been carried out with intense light sources, similar results can be obtained at the single photon level.
+The temporal coherence, namely the length of the photon wavepacket, scales as the inverse of its spectral dispersion.
 The reversibility of the splitting at the interface within the first interaction is related to the interference at the second interaction: the fringe visibility will survive at full strength (reversible process) if the optical path difference is much smaller than the coherence length of the photon \cite{loudon2000quantum}.
 If the path difference exceeds the duration of the photon wavepacket, both contributions of the photon at the transmitted and reflected superposition state will arrive separately at the interface and the interference vanishes.

 In this single-photon picture the matrices $\mathcal{T},\,\mathcal{U}$ have a different interpretation.
 The elements of $\mathcal{T}$ may be interpreted as the probabilities of photon transmitting through the interface and the elements of $\mathcal{U}$ as probability amplitudes of transmission through the interface.
 The difference between the coherent and incoherent regimes is understood in this case, as the regime where the transition of a photon is described by probability amplitudes with specific phase values and the regime where only the absolute value of the probability amplitude matters.